Is Cypress A Hardwood? (How hard is Cypress?)

 Not like many other softwoods, Cypress has good rot resistance and decay resistance.

-This is because of having hardwood properties.
+This is because of hardwood properties.

 When it comes to workability, Cypress is easy to work with.
-Softwoods are generally easy to cut, nail and screw.
+Softwoods are generally easy to cut, nail, and screw.

 But make sure to use sharp cutters and light pass with Cypress.
-Nailing, finishing, and paint holding properties are great.
+Nailing, finishing, and paint-holding properties are great.

 Cypress has a distinct characteristic odor.
 Therefore, make sure to open windows in the room when you’re working with Cypress to avoid breathing problems.